acoadou/alpaca-cpp/README.md

   types where appropriate.
 - **Robust testing** powered by GoogleTest/GoogleMock and a fake HTTP client that validates headers, query encoding and JSON serialization.
+- **Synchronous by design** REST and streaming clients that you can wrap in your preferred executor, coroutine, or future abstraction when integrating with asynchronous pipelines.

 ## Endpoint coverage